LowByteFox/buchta/readme.md

 `static`, directory that holds all static content, such as images, videos, etc <br>
 `middleware`, directory that holds all middleware for routes

+* Live reload is here!

+Just update one of files in `public` directory and your page should be reloaded automatically